bryanmcnulty/bryanmcnulty.github.io/_posts/2023-12-02-htb-cybermonday.md

 ~~~
 {:file="bryan@redteam ➤ ssh ➤ john@cybermonday ➤ bash" .nolineno}

-From the reverse shell session, we mounted the host filesystem at to `/mnt`{:.filepath} to grant full access access the host filesystem.
+From the reverse shell session, we mounted the host filesystem at `/mnt`{:.filepath} to grant full access to the host filesystem.
 We used `chroot` to switch to the mounted host filesystem, and finally read the root flag.

 ~~~bash
 # Mount the host filesystem